 Let CR Legal Team Help You

-Since opening our firm in 1989, our attorneys have been focuses on protecting the rights of our clients by securing justice and maximum compensation on their behalf.
+Since opening our firm in 1989, our attorneys have been focused on protecting the rights of our clients by securing justice and maximum compensation on their behalf.
 We’ve successfully represented thousands of clients over our 30+ years in practice, and we’ve recovered more than $500 million in settlements and verdicts on behalf of our clients.
 If you believe you have a workers’ compensation claim, we’re here and ready to listen.